MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/deployment-and-upgrade/upgrade-service-applications-to-sharepoint-server-subscription-edition.md

 > [!IMPORTANT]
 > The following steps only apply to the Custom server role type.
 For more information on server role types, see [Planning for a MinRole server deployment in SharePoint Server 2016 and SharePoint Server 2019](../install/planning-for-a-minrole-server-deployment-in-sharepoint-server.md)

-1. Start the service instances
+1. Start the service instances.

     The first step is to start service instances for the five service applications that you can upgrade: the Business Data Connectivity service, Managed Metadata Web Service, PerformancePoint Services service, Secure Store service, and Search service.
 Most of these service instances can be started from Central Administration.
 However the SharePoint Server Search service instance must be started by using PowerShell.

-2. Create the service applications and upgrade the databases
+2. Create the service applications and upgrade the databases.

     After you have started the service instances, the next step is to create the service applications and upgrade the databases.
 You must use PowerShell to restore the service application databases.

-3. Create proxies for the service applications
+3. Create proxies for the service applications.

     After you have upgraded the service application databases, you create the proxies for the service applications and add them to the default proxy group.
 You must create proxies for the following service applications: